LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

       It is only necessary to do this once.
 If you do not do this then it is only possible to use the radio in FM mode.

       **Note!
-Do not attempt to download the Manufacturer's firmware v4.3.6 to the radio, it is only needed by the CPS for patching purposes.**
+Do not attempt to install the Manufacturer's firmware official firmware to the radio, it is only needed by the CPS to add DMR functionality to the firmware.**

       Once you have successfully completed this procedure the Title bar of the Firmware Loader will display [+DMR]

     - Click 'Select a file & Update'
     - Select a previously downloaded .bin firmware file.
 (The most recent file can be found at the download location given in [section 1.1](#download-links-and-other-resources))
       The Selected Firmware file will be patched with data from the official firmware and then downloaded to the radio.
-    - When the download is complete cycle the radio Off and On to reset it.
+    - When the download is complete, if the radio does not automatically reboot, turn the power off and on again.

+ ** Note!
+The codeplug format used in all radios except the GD-77 is not supported by the firmware, so you will need to install an OpenGD77 format codeplug using the CPS before you can any functions of the radio, except the VFO - which can be changed manually**

 2. Updating the codeplug using [OpenGD77 CPS](#cps-software).